 data that is captured by one of more applications in an operational system.
 For example, an application might capture and manage information about customers, products, or sales.
-See also operational system.

 operational system

 one or more applications that capture and manage data for an organization.
 For example, a business might have a set of applications that manage information about customers, products, and sales.